What is a VPN?

 IP security (IPsec): This protocol is usually used alongside L2TP (Layer 2 Tunnel Protocol) in order to encrypt your traffic.
 Overall it is believed to be a secure method, however, it can slow your traffic in comparison to other VPN protocols.

 OpenVPN: OpenVPN is the newest and most secure protocol.
 It is much faster than other methods and there is also no reason to believe that anyone (including the NSA) has compromised these connections.
 This type of protocol is not integrated into popular operating systems, meaning you will need a third-party app - such as ZenMate - to use it.

 PPTP: There are many known security issues with point-to-point tunnelling protocol.
 For a while now, it has been assumed that the NSA is decrypting PPTP connections meaning the security offered by this method is dubious.
 It is not recommended to use PPTP if you are looking for ultimate security.

 SSTP: Secure Socket Tunnelling Protocol is also a very secure form of protocol and uses AES encryption, which is basically the gold standard for encrypted data methods.
 Overall SSTP offers high levels of security, the main downside of SSTP is that it is mostly just for Windows users.

 Free vs. Paid VPNs

-- Follow the instructions within your VPN app or client in order to create your ZenMate account.
+2. Follow the instructions to create your ZenMate account.

-ZenMate VPN is based in Berlin, Germany and over 41 million users have put their trust in our product.
-We have servers in over 30 different locations, including the USA and UK, which means that you can unblock almost any website in the world by using our VPN.
-We provide security and privacy to people all over the world, and we keep no logs or history of your activity online.
+ZenMate provides reliable security and privacy to people all over the world, and we keep no logs or history of your activity online.
 We are committed to helping to build a secure, private and free internet.
-If you want to be a part of it, download ZenMate VPN today.
+If you want to be a part of it, download ZenMate today.